giachello/mlgw/README.md

 ## Home Assistant Events

-The most powerful use of this integration is to listen to events on the B&O system to power your automations.
+The more powerful use of this integration is to listen to events on the B&O system to power your automations.

 ### Lights and Virtual Buttons

-The normal MasterLink Gateway Protocol forwards the following commands: Virtual Buttons, Light / Control commands, Picture and Sound Status, Source Status, and "All Standby".
-Light / Control and "All Standby" commands are also available as predefined [Triggers](https://www.home-assistant.io/docs/automation/trigger/).

-The `mlgw` component forwards these events to Home Assistant and you can use them by listening to them.
+The `mlgw` component forwards  Virtual Buttons, Light / Control commands from the remove control, "All Standby" and other commands to Home Assistant.
+Automations on HA can use them to power automations.
 You can see what events fire with the Home Assistant "Events" UI.
 (Developer tools->Events->Listen to Events and type: `mlgw.MLGW_telegram` in the field on the bottom of the page).

+Light / Control and "All Standby" commands are also available as predefined [Triggers](https://www.home-assistant.io/docs/automation/trigger/).

-For example, if the user selects `LIGHT-1` on their Beo4 or BeoRemoteOne remote control, an Event in Home assistant will allow you to control your lights or a scene.
+For example, if the user selects `LIGHT 1` on their Beo4 or BeoRemoteOne remote control, an Event in Home assistant will allow you to control your lights or a scene.
 Note that Light and Control events are only supported by the [devices listed here](http://mlgw.bang-olufsen.dk/source/documents/MLGW%20product%20compatibility.doc).

 The following Event Automation catches "All Standby" (which means the entire B&O system is turned off).
 You can use it to turn off Spotify streaming: